 4. Tempt them with nutritious afternoon snacks.
 Red apples are in season!
 They help clean up the liver as well as support the immune system.
 Serve them sliced with nut butter or sprinkled with cinnamon.
 Kids also love pears dipped in chocolate hummus, and Siete Foods tortilla chips (made with avocado oil and cassava flour) served with guacamole.
 Quench their thirst with smoothies or coconut water instead of sugary, caffeinated sports drinks.

 5. Take advantage of opportunities to serve healthy meals at home.
 I know all about a packed schedule once school starts.
 But when meals are prepared in your own kitchen, you have more control over what goes into them.
 When the weather turns cold, I get excited because it’s bone broth season.
 Genuine, homemade bone broth helps us recover from colds and it’s my go-to afternoon pick-me-up.
 Pomegranates are also in season right now and they’re antioxidant bombs!
 Carrots and sweet potatoes support respiratory health, and they are freshest in the fall.
 And be sure to watch for seasonal heirloom tomatoes.
 They not only taste great in tomato sauces and gazpacho, but I pack them like candy into lunch boxes.
 My Nutrition School for Families online program has many more ideas and resources for transitioning from fast-food to home-cooked meals.

 Making positive changes is a process.
 It takes time.
-Make it your goal to adopt one of these tips each month.
+Make it your goal to adopt one of these back-to-school immune system tips each month.
 Start now and by mid-winter, you may notice fewer sniffles and coughs around the family dinner table.